These first weeks of feeding, growth, and development milestones are starting to show, as your 7 week old begins to look less like a newborn.

 Her very first attempts at controlled movement of her arms and hands will start to appear.

 Be sure to have a chat about contraception too.
-If you aren’t breastfeeding, you may already have your first period since the birth, and your fertility may have fully returned.
+If you aren’t breastfeeding, you might already have had your first period since the birth, and your fertility might have fully returned.

 Feeding your 7 week old baby